Appealing Your Assessment

 1. Informal Appraisal Review

 The simplest method of appealing your assessment is to call our office and ask us to review your appraisal.
-This can be done at any time.
+Current (uncertified) values may be appealed at any time.
 In most cases, we will send an appraiser to the property to perform a new appraisal and review it against our current value.
 If a change is justified, we will make the correction.

 2. Board of Equalization Meetings